-This core area houses major equipment such as ultracentrifuges, freezers, spectrophotometers, gamma counters, etc, as well as the centralized cell culture facility.
-It fosters equipment sharing, centralizes maintenance of equipment, and provides repair for the equipment of all the projects.
+Is a core area housing major equipment such as ultracentrifuges, freezers, spectrophotometers, gamma counters, etc, as well as the centralized cell culture facility.
+The unit fosters equipment sharing, centralizes maintenance of equipment and provides repair for the equipment of all the projects.